Build Smart Home Camera Skills

 |English (US), English (UK), German||Echo Show and Echo Spot, All generations of Fire TV, 2nd generation Fire TV Stick, Fire Tablets (7th generation and later)|

 Your cameras must provide a video feed in the correct format and meet the security and performance requirements.
 The requirements differ depending on which protocol or device capability the camera supports.

 - For the requirements for a camera that uses WebRTC (recommended), see supported communication types in the Alexa.RTCSessionController documentation.

 - For the requirements for a camera that uses RTSP, see prerequisites and requirements in the Alexa.CameraStreamController documentation.

 Performance requirements for a camera skill

-Low latency is critical to an optimal user experience.
-Your skill responsiveness when a request for a camera stream is sent from Alexa, and how quickly a camera responds and renders the camera stream have the most impact on latency.
+Regardless of which API your skill implements, low latency is critical to an optimal user experience.
+Your skill responsiveness when a request for a camera stream is sent from Alexa, and how quickly a camera responds and renders the camera stream have the most impact on the user experience.